sara-sabr/ITStrategy/_pages/en/capabilities.md

   d.
 Disagree
   e.
 Strongly Disagree

-- When monitoring a system,  my team is ...
+- Our team monitors by taking a thoughtful approach to monitoring which usually draws attention to key areas
     a.
-We do not do system monitoring
+Strongly Agree (Ideal)
     b.
-Taking a thoughtful approach to monitoring which usually draws attention to key areas
+Agree
     c.
-Monitoring too small a scope.
-(Monitoring one or two areas rather than the full software development and delivery pipeline)
+Undecided
     d.
-Focusing on local optimizations.
-(Focusing on reducing the response time for one service storage needs without evaluating whether the broader infrastructure could also benefit from the same improvement)
+Disagree
     e.
-Monitoring everything
-  f.
-Monitoring reactively.
-(Only getting alerted when the system goes down, but not using monitoring data to help alert when the system approaches critical thresholds) (Ideal)
+Strongly Disagree

 - How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
   Percentage slider